ofbeaton/mediawiki-realnames/README.md

 There is currently no way to preserve User: prefixes on links or text.

+## Updates

+The project is considered in a usable state and feature complete.
+Issues are mostly possible testing or performance enhancements.

+This project is used in corporate applications.
+As such, the authors are unlikely to update it on a regular basis, but instead when the corporate applications that use it run into problems.
+You should expect updates in the 5-10yr range.

+Issues and PRs will be monitored, and we will continue to work with the community to provide updates as they are contributed.

 ## Download instructions
 You can download the extension directly from github [releases](https://github.com/ofbeaton/mediawiki-realnames/releases).